bentoml/BentoML/docs/source/deployment/knative.rst

     webhook-8597865965-9vp25            2/2     Running   1          4h33m

-Create a service.yaml file and copy the following service definition into the file.
-We are pointing livenessProbe and readyinessProbe to the /healthz endpoint on BentoService.
+Copy the following service definition into `service.yaml` and replace `{docker_username}` with your docker hub username.
+The Knative service is directing livenessProbe and readyinessProbe to the /healthz endpoint on BentoService.

 .. code-block:: yaml